bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 Before, between and after
 -------------------------

 The function ``string_use.between`` looks for two separators such as to return the text before, between and after the first matching of this separators.
-``None`` is returned if no matching has been found.
+By default, separators are not kept but you can ask to the function to keep them. ``None`` is returned if no matching has been found.
 Just take a look at a concrete example.

 ```python
 >>> from mistool.string_use import between